-We have three tips that will allow you to keep up on changes and trends in SEO For Local Small Businesses and shouldn't take up more than 30 minutes to an hour of your time each week.
-We think you'll agree that an hour a week is a small price to pay to ensure that you're getting the most out of your search efforts.
+We have three tips that will allow you to keep up with changes and trends in SEO For Local Small Businesses and shouldn’t take up more than 30 minutes to an hour of your time each week.
+We think you’ll agree that an hour a week is a small price to pay to ensure that you’re getting the most out of your search efforts.

 1. Create a Twitter stream for SEO terms but keep those terms specific.
 Use terms like Google Webmaster Tools, Google algorithm or Google+ and avoid generic terms like SEO or search engine optimization which will flood your account and make the effort unusable.
 While you’re at it, follow Matt Cutts the leader of Google’s webscam team and Danny Sullivan the founder of MarketingLand.
 Both of these guys are leaders in the SEO field and their thoughts are well worth reading.